I was told that I would have a hard time traveling as a vegan in Mozambique.

 Xima, also spelled “chima”, is a type of porridge made from cornmeal, kind of like polenta.
 It is a staple food in many African countries, including Mozambique.
 Check out my article “6 Ways to Eat Vegan in Africa” to learn some of the other names xima goes by elsewhere on the continent.

 This popular porridge can be eaten with any number of different stews and sauces.
-Here, it’s pictured with sweet potato leaves (madledlele) cooked with tomatoes and onions.
+Here, it’s pictured with cooked sweet potato leaves (madledlele).

 6. Mandioca (Cassava)